Tooma Dam: Location and features

 The dam wall comprising 111100 m3 of concrete is 67 m high and 305 m long.
 At 100% capacity the dam wall holds back 28124 ML of water.
 The surface area of Tooma Reservoir is 180 ha and the catchment area is 152 km2.
 The spillway is capable of discharging 1246 m3/s.

+The water behind the dam is diverted to Tumut Pond by the Tooma-Tumut tunnel, for power generation in the Tumut Hydroelectric Power Stations.
+This flow is supplemented by an intake shaft at Deep Creek Dam and three other creek diversions.

 Recreation

 Tooma Reservoir is a popular alpine fishing location; and holds both Brown and Rainbow trout.
 Camping is permitted in the Clover Flat Camping area.
 Campers are encouraged to carry their own water supplies.